intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 This values file cannot be copied as it is.
 Before it can be used, *persistence.local.hostPath* and *postgres.persistence.local.hostPath* have to be changed to existing paths, which are shared with Docker Desktop.

-The values file contains minimal settings only, except for *oms.db.resetData*, which was listed explicitly, even if it contains the default value only.
+The values file contains minimal settings only, except for *oms.db.resetData*, which is explicitly listed, even if it contains only the default value.

 .. code-block:: yaml